yuripiffer/customer_partner_match/README.md

 git clone https://github.com/yuripiffer/customer_partner_match.git
 ```
 2. Start PGadmin 4 and import the database (or create your database),
-3. Export the environment variables listed above (adapt if needed) and run the customer_partner-match microsservice.
+3. Export the environment variables listed above (adapt if needed) and run the customer_partner-match microservice.
 5. Import the Postman collection and test the endpoints.

 ## Create your own database and tables